 The watch commander for the shift, who is a police lieutenant, by calling 281-476-1820.
-This individual is responsible for police operations during their shift.
+This individual is responsible for police operations during his or her shift.

-The Chief of Police William F. Taylor 8060 Spencer Hwy.
-Pasadena, Texas 77505 281-542-2064 william.taylor@sjcd.edu
+Interim Chief of Police Bruce Caldwell 8060 Spencer Hwy.
+Pasadena, Texas 77505 281-542-2064 bruce.caldwell@sjcd.edu

-INCIDENT REPORTING AND RESPONSE
+INCIDENT REPORTING AND RESPONSE Any on-call

-REPORTING OFF CAMPUS CRIMES
+REPORTING OFF-CAMPUS CRIMES